Nan Goldin

 Nancy Goldin (born 1953) is an American photographer and activist.
-Her work explores in snapshot-style the emotions of the individual, in intimate relationships, and the bohemian LGBT subcultural communities, especially dealing with the devastating HIV/AIDS crisis of the 1980s.
+Her work explores in snapshot-style the emotions of the individual, in intimate relationships, and the bohemian LGBTQ subcultural communities, especially dealing with the devastating HIV/AIDS crisis of the 1980s.
 Her most notable work is The Ballad of Sexual Dependency.
-In the slideshow and monograph (1986) Goldin portrayed her chosen "family", meanwhile documenting the post-punk and gay subcultures.
+In the slideshow and monograph (1986) Goldin portrayed her chosen family, meanwhile documenting the post-punk and gay subcultures.
 She is a founding member of the advocacy group P.A.I.N.
 (Prescription Addiction Intervention Now) against the opioid epidemic.
 She lives and works in New York City.